peterhry/peterhrynkow.com/_drafts/component-api.md

 ---
 layout: post
-title: "The Elements of Component Design"
+title: "The Elements of Component API Design"
 date: 2019-01-26 00:00:00
 categories: [api]
 ---

 Should you use CSS modules or styled components, React or Polymer?
-The _how_ of building components is something engineers spend a lot of time thinking about.
-After all, decisions around component _implementation_ are largely driven by factors like performance and developer experience — the sort of things engineers love to debate.
+The _how_ of building UI components is something engineers spend a lot of time thinking about.
+After all, decisions around component _implementation_ are largely driven by factors like performance and developer experience — the sort of things engineers love to optimize.

-Less time is spent thinking about component _design_ — the _why_ and _what_ of building components.
-Just as there are many ways to implement a component, there are many ways to design its API.
+Just as there are many ways to _implement_ a component, there are many ways to _design its API_.
+Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.

-Whether you're building an application or component-based design system, the decisions you make with regards to component design can greatly impact the success of your project.
+Whether you're building an application or component-based design system, the decisions you make with regards to API design can have a lasting impact on your project.
+A thoughtfully designed API provides useful abstractions.
+It is simple yet powerful, well-documented yet intuitive, and in general helps the consumer achieve some goal.
+Component API design is not without it's challenges, though.

-Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful component API design.

-// why?

-The process is not without it's challenges, though.

-Flexibility, abstractness, dynamism — it can be difficult to balance these characteristics when designing components.
-Furthermore, people within an organization are likely to disagree about their priorities.

-### Flexibility
+### Customization

+It can be difficult to balance dichotomies like uniformity and customization.
+For instance, how do you a design a component API for a brand team that wants visual consistency and a project owner who wants customization?

 Should the component allow the consumer to override its appearance and behaviour?
 If so, to what degree?
-Every team I've been on has struggled with this question.

 Should the component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?